instar-robotics/kheops/README.md

   4. Each function is exectued by his runner and spread the wave accros output link.
   5. When the last layer is executed, kheops sleeps until the new period.

-* Neural Network graph are described in an XML file called a neural script (the scruture of the XML file is described in section file :Neural Script developpers guide)
+* Neural Network graph are described in an XML file called a neural script (the scruture of the XML file is described in section : Neural Script developpers guide)
 * Kheops should be use in interaction with Papyrus, an IHM design to generate neural script.
 * Kheops are design to be used in online environnement, mainly to design robotics controller.
 * Kheops uses ROS communication tools to stream data betwwen different neural script, get sensors data and send motor orders.
+* Kheops is strongly typed : each function could be Scalar type or Matrix type (Eigen Matrix)

 ## II- Installation ##